troyBORG/HeadlessUserCulling/README.md

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).
-2. Place [HeadlessUserCulling.dll](https://github.com/Raidriar796/HeadlessUserCulling/releases/download/1.0.0/HeadlessUserCulling.dll) into your `rml_mods` folder inside of the headless installation.
+2. Place [HeadlessUserCulling.dll](https://github.com/Raidriar796/HeadlessUserCulling/releases/latest/download/HeadlessUserCulling.dll) into your `rml_mods` folder inside of the headless installation.
 You can create it if it's missing, or if you launch the client once with ResoniteModLoader installed it will create the folder for you.
 3. Start the client.
 If you want to verify that the mod is working you can check the headless client's logs.

+## Planned Features

+- Settings Template Resonite Package

+- Headless Commands

+- Modular fallback visuals

+- User Slot Frustum Culling

+- Hardended Mode

 ## Config Options